Skip to main content

 • barcode fields use BC·1, BC·2, and so on

-How Mapping Works In The Web App
+How Overlay Mapping Works In The Web App

-1. Add a mapped overlay from CSV Mapping.
+1. Add a mapped overlay in Fields.

 4. Preview one or more rows to confirm that the expected value appears.

-Simple Mapping Example
+Overlay Mapping Example

 Suppose your CSV rows follow this structure: